BIOGRAPHY

 Koivisto’s interests are deeply rooted in the North, its landscapes and political dimensions.
 Her interest in history has led her to explore abandoned Cold War era military areas in Eastern Europe.

 Kaisu Koivisto is based in Helsinki, Finland.
 She has an MFA from the University of Art and Design Helsinki.
-Koivisto´s work have been shown for instance in the following institutions: Museo Hendrik Christian Andersen, Rome; Kiasma Museum of Contemporary Art, Helsinki; Reina Sofia Museum, Madrid; PS 1, New York; Mark Rothko Art Centre, Daugavpils, Latvia; Kumu Art Museum, Tallinn, Estonia; Tokyo Metropolitan Museum, Galleria Sculptor, Helsinki; Pori Art Museum, Pori.
+Koivisto´s work have been shown for instance in the following institutions: Museo Hendrik Christian Andersen, Rome; Kiasma Museum of Contemporary Art, Helsinki; Reina Sofia Museum, Madrid; PS 1, New York; Mark Rothko Art Museum, Daugavpils, Latvia; Kumu Art Museum, Tallinn, Estonia; Tokyo Metropolitan Museum, Galleria Sculptor, Helsinki; Pori Art Museum, Pori.

 ARTIST STATEMENT

 The relationship between natural phenomena and technologies is an ongoing subject of exploration for me.
-I investigate the intersections of nature and culture and the modes in which mankind harnesses and exploits – or attempts to control – natural phenomena.
+I investigate the intersections of nature and culture and the modes in which humanmankind harnesses and exploits – or attempts to control – natural phenomena.
 How do we look at animals and nature?
 What is nature?
 How is the impact of technologies visible in the environment?

 My interest in cultivated and restrained nature leads me to well-known metropolises as well as areas which no longer are in focus of international geopolitical attention.
 Places in a dreamy state of oblivion such as former Cold War nuclear missile bases in Eastern Europe represent in my works traces of history, but also estranged landscapes of the subconscious.
 Left to the elements the massive structures of the abandoned military areas gradually erode and become engulfed by vegetation.